Personal finance

 If you are saving for retirement, we believe that Coronation Balanced Plus, our flagship pre-retirement fund, is the most suitable option for your retirement savings.
 The fund offers investors the highest exposure to growth assets and offshore exposure within Regulation 28 limits, allowing investors to maximise capital growth.

-Coronation Balanced Plus has a 28-year track record of delivering inflation-beating returns ahead of its benchmark (the ASISA category average).
-Since its inception, the Fund has also managed to outperform the local equity market, doing so with significantly less exposure to equities.
+Coronation Balanced Plus has a close to 29-year track record in delivering inflationbeating returns ahead of its benchmark (ASISA category average).
+Since inception, the Fund also managed to outperform the local equity market, and doing so with much less exposure to equities.

 Achieving tax efficiency with a Retirement Annuity